nathancarter/weblurch/doc/plan.md

    but just inserts groupers on each end.
 Although that might come with its own problems of splitting the change into two parts...?

-## Extensions to test suite

-These tools make testing the app UI easier.

- * Create a function for invoking any editor command by name.

 ## Creating a test-building UI

 The following UI will help those who are not project developers create unit